In this article Marco Deckers tells us why Pheinische Pilz-Zentrale is proud of their regionally produced mushrooms.

 Good raw materials are essential

+The organic mushroom share could have grown even faster if sufficient raw materials had been available.
+‘Organically grown straw is the basis of compost.
+As it’s difficult to get hold of, it restricted expansion.
+In addition, the casing soil used must also comply with the BIO-quality label.’
+According to Deckers, these raw materials are vital for every successful mushroom crop.
+RPZ therefore attaches great value to good relationships not only with buyers, but also with suppliers.
 The close ties with BVB Substrates – Euroveen, one of the regular casing soil suppliers, date back more than 20 years.
 Deckers: ‘The brand is a loyal and professional supplier that takes a customer-oriented approach.
 If we have any questions about the casing, something gets done immediately.
 And the physical distance is also small, as the production site is only 20 kilometres away.
 The company has invested heavily in product improvement over the past year.
 For example, in a roofed storage area, which guarantees the quality and food safety of raw materials.
 And BVB Substrates also contributes to the reliability of the casing by arranging transport in its own fleet of clean trailers.
 This level of quality and delivery reliability is crucial for us.’

 Tilting beds and energy-efficient equipment

-The new production site in Geldern is scheduled for completion this year.
+The new production site in Geldern is scheduled for completion in early 2020.
 The production facility certainly features something new: tilting beds.
 Manager Rob van Dieten is supervising the construction project.
 He explains the concept behind the tilting beds.
 ‘Each bed is divided in half lengthwise.
 Working from the middle, the pickers can pull one half – which is slightly wider than the usual bed width – towards them.
 The picker can then tilt the bed to a 45-degree angle, which is an improvement in ergonomic terms.
 The angle makes picking not only easier, but also faster as the picker can use both hands to harvest the mushrooms.’